 Not checking your analytics

-You should view your analytics, including open and clickthrough rates.
+In your Square Marketing dashboard, you can view your analytics, including open and clickthrough rates.
 Your analytics are worth their weight in gold because analytics can answer many important questions.
 How is your email doing?
 What offer made your audience click through the most?
 What email caused a lot of unsubscribes?

 Writing a novel